lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 ]).then(console.log) // 1,2,3 when promises are ready: each promise contributes an array member
 ```

-Please note that the order of the resulting array members is the same as in its source promises.
+Please note that the order of the resulting array members is the same as in its
+source promises.

-> [!Caution]
+> [!Note]
 >
-> If one promise rejects, `Promise.all` immediately rejects, completely forgetting about the other ones in the list.
+> If one promise rejects, `Promise.all` immediately rejects, completely
-> Their results are ignored.
+> forgetting about the other ones in the list.
+Their results are ignored.
+>
+> If you want each promise to be executed regardless of the others, you should
+> use `Promise.allSettled` instead.

 #### `Promise.allSettled`

 In ECMAScript 2020, `Promise.allSettled` was added to the language.

-Differently from `Promise.all`, it waits until all input promises are settled, regardless of whether they are
+Differently from `Promise.all`, it waits until all input promises are settled,
-fulfilled or rejected.
+regardless of whether they are fulfilled or rejected.

-This is useful when we want to know the result of all operations, without failing fast on the first rejection.
+This is useful when we want to know the result of all operations, without
+failing fast on the first rejection.

 #### `Promise.race`

-As it's name suggests, `Promise.race` returns a promise that **settles** as soon as one of the input promises settles,
+As it's name suggests, `Promise.race` returns a promise that **settles** as soon
-with the same value or reason.
+as one of the input promises settles, with the same value or reason.

 #### `Promise.any`

-As it's name suggests, `Promise.any` returns a promise that **fulfills** as soon as one of the input promises fulfills,
+As it's name suggests, `Promise.any` returns a promise that **fulfills** as soon
-with the value of the fulfilled promise.
+as one of the input promises fulfills, with the value of the fulfilled promise.

-If all input promises are rejected, it rejects with an `AggregateError`, a new error type that groups multiple errors
+If all input promises are rejected, it rejects with an `AggregateError`, a new
-together.
+error type that groups multiple errors together.

 ### Microtasks

-Promise handlers `then`/`catch`/`finally` are always asynchronous.
+The callbacks of promise methods `then`/`catch`/`finally` are always
+asynchronous.

-Even when a Promise is immediately resolved, the code on the lines below `then`/`catch`/`finally` will still execute
+Even when a promise is immediately resolved, the callbacks of its
-before these handlers.
+`then`/`catch`/`finally` methods are still executed after the synchronous code.

 Here’s a demo: